jamesericdavidson/jamesdavidson.xyz/content/software-projects.md

 - How it functions
 - And why it uses certain logic

-Not all of my projects are public yet, or discussed on this page.
+Not all of my projects are discussed on this page.
 So stay tuned for more!

 # Demos